Buying cryptocurrency can be tough at first, so we've prepared a guide to get you started and help you complete a trade on Paxful.

 Sellers should mention what they expect and what you will need to provide.

-For example, for gift cards, many sellers require a receipt showing that the gift card was bought legally and also establishing that you are indeed the owner of the gift cards.
+For example, for gift cards, many sellers require a receipt showing that the gift card was bought legally and also establishing that you are indeed the owner of the gift card.
 If this information is requested and you cannot provide it, then it is better not to proceed with the trade.

 If you can meet all the requirements, then make sure you have everything ready before you start the trade.